nophead/NopSCADlib/docs/usage.md

 ## Installation

-OpenSCAD it has to be setup to find libraries by setting the ```OPENSCADPATH``` environment variable to where you want to file your libraries and NopSCADlib needs to be installed in the directory it points to.
-This can be done with ```git clone https://github.com/nophead/NopSCADlib.git``` while in that directory or by downloading https://github.com/nophead/NopSCADlib/archive/master.zip and unzipping it to a directory called NopSCADlib if you don't want to use GIT.
+OpenSCAD has to be setup to find libraries by setting the ```OPENSCADPATH``` environment variable to where you want to file your libraries and NopSCADlib needs to be installed in the directory it points to.
+This can be done with ```git clone https://github.com/nophead/NopSCADlib.git``` while in that directory or, if you don't want to use GIT, by downloading https://github.com/nophead/NopSCADlib/archive/master.zip and unzipping it to a directory called NopSCADlib.

 The ```NopSCADlib/scripts``` directory needs to be added to the executable search path.

 The installation can be tested by opening ```NopSCADlib/libtest.scad``` in the OpenSCAD GUI.
 It should render all the objects in the library in about 1 minute.

-Running ```tests``` from the command line will run all the tests in the ```tests``` directory and build the ```readme.md``` catalog and render it to ```readme.html```.
+Running ```tests``` from the command line will run all the tests in the ```tests``` directory and build the ```readme.md``` catalog for GitHub and render it to ```readme.html``` for local preview.

 ## Directory structure